nejckorosec/nuxt-3-simple-boilerplate/README.md

   - Either enable Take Over Mode (recommended)
   - ... or add TypeScript Vue Plugin (Volar)

+## Try it

+Create new repo with this [template](https://github.com/nejckorosec/nuxt-3-simple-boilerplate/generate).

 ## Setup

 Make sure to install the dependencies